 What costs have to be met in retirement?

 Ministers and spouses become tenants of the RBMHO and the relationship is governed by a Tenancy Agreement which sets out the respective obligations of each party.
-Tenants are responsible for interior decoration and their own contents, council tax and utility bills.
-As the Landlord the RBMHO is responsible for the fabric and boundaries of the property.
+Tenants are responsible for interior decoration, floor coverings (except kitchen and bathroom) and their own contents insurance, council tax and utility bills.
+As the Landlord, RBMHO is responsible for the structure of the property, including electrics, plumbing, heating, kitchen and bathrooms fixtures and fitting, windows and doors.
+The routine maintenance of the garden is the tenants responsibility.
+RBMHO cover costs such as maintaining boundary walls and fences, paving and driveways.
+RBMHO cover the buildings insurance.

 What will the rent be?

 Tenants pay a monthly rent to the RBMHO which is generally only a fraction of the market rent level.
-Rents are calculated as 10% of a households taxable income subject to a minimum rent figure which is currently £192.50 per calendar month.
+Rents are calculated as 10% of a households monthly taxable income subject to a minimum rent figure which is currently £206.00 per calendar month.

 Who will own the property?

-The property is normally purchased in the name of the RBMHO.
+The property is purchased in the name of the RBMHO Trust Corporation Limited.

 What has happened to RBMHS?

 RBMHS became RBMHO (Retired Baptist Ministers Housing Organisation) following its registration with the Charity Commission.
-RBMHO is a Charitable Incorporated Organisation (CIO) registered with the Chaity Commission under chairty number 1177649.
+RBMHO is a Charitable Incorporated Organisation (CIO) registered with the Chaity Commission under charity number 1177649.